Content - Residents - Community Services - Ontario Works

 Apply for Ontario Works in one of these two ways:

-- Online through the Ministry of Community and Social Services
+- Apply online through the Ministry of Community and Social Services website

 You should have these seven items ready for your appointment/online application: